EstevaoAZ/landing-page/README.md

 # landing-page
-A landing page I made for studying css.
+A landing page I made to study css.

 I intend to create more personal projects in the future.